Darshikartisto/Text_To_SQL/README.md

 ## **Model Used**
 For the backend, I utilized **Flask** to create a REST API, connecting it to my SQL database where my files are stored.
 I used **Postman** to test the functionality of my API.
 My approach effectively searches through the database, and the 92% Rouge score machine learning model is included in this repository under the name `fine_tuned_model.ipynb`, along with the Flask app in `app.py`.
+## **Latest Updates**
+The model has been fine-tuned using a **P100 GPU** notebook updated https://github.com/Darshikartisto/Text_To_SQL/edit/main/texttossql-ipynb.ipynb, and the complete version is now available.
+It is fully operational and can be tested using **FastAPI** for integration.
+Further updates and enhancements will be added soon.

 ## **Contributors**
 - **Darshika** ([Darshikartisto](https://github.com/Darshikartisto))